laserpants/impromptu-react-sidemenu/README.md

 ### Sass customization

 To change menu colors, a number of Sass variables are provided in `sass/impromptu.scss`.
 You'll have to adjust these and recompile the CSS file.
-See http://sass-lang.com/ if you're unfamiliar with Sass.
+See [http://sass-lang.com/](http://sass-lang.com/) if you're not familiar with Sass.

 ```css
 /* Open button color values */